trishume/trishume.github.com/_posts/2022-12-10-one-machine-twitter.md

 Clearly optimizing server costs down to this level and below isn't economically rational, given the cost of engineers, but it's fun to think about.

 For reference in their [2021 annual report](https://s22.q4cdn.com/826641620/files/doc_financials/2021/ar/FiscalYR2021_Twitter_Annual_-Report.pdf), Twitter doesn't break down their $1.7BN cost of revenue to show what they spend on "infrastructure", but they say that their infrastructure spending increased by $166M, so they spend at least that much and presumably substantially more.
 But probably a lot of their "infrastructure" spending is on offline analytics/CI machines, and plausibly even office expenses are part of that category?

+## Conclusion

+The real conclusion is kinda up in the middle, but I had a lot of fun researching this project and I hope it conveys some appreciation for what hardware is capable of.
+I had even more fun spending tons of time reading papers and pacing around designing how I would implement a system that let you turn a Rust/C/Zig in-memory state machine like my prototype into a distributed fault-tolerant persistent one with page swapping to nVME that could run at millions of write transactions per second and a million read transactions per second per added core.
+I almost certainly won't actually build this, because I have a day job and it's a lot of work, but clearly I like doing fantasy systems design.